ben-mulhern/cd-collection/README.md

 #To-do
 1) Re-write JS with ScalaJS

-2) Address issues with serialisation (recursion, non-standard characters, option handling).
+2) Address issues with serialisation (non-standard characters).
 Probably want an alternative serialisation library.

 3) Finish the other pages & services (albums)